 Joseph Bolen, Ph.D., is a board advisor and member of the PureTech R&D Committee.
-He first joined PureTech in October 2015 and served as PureTech's chief scientific officer from October 2016 through February 2023.
-Prior to joining PureTech, Dr. Bolen oversaw all aspects of research and development, or R&D, for Moderna Inc. as president and chief scientific officer from July 2013 to October 2015.
-Previously, he was chief scientific officer and global head of oncology research at Millennium: The Takeda Oncology Company.
-Prior to joining Millennium in 1999.
-Dr. Bolen held senior positions at Hoechst Marion Roussel, Schering Plough and Bristol-Myers Squibb Dr. Bolen began his career at the National Institutes of Health, where he contributed to the discovery of a class of proteins known as tyrosi kinase oncogenes as key regulators of the immune system.
-Dr. Bolen received a B.S. in Microbiology & Chemistry and a Ph.D. in Immunology from the University of Nebraska and conducted his postdoctoral training in Molecular Virology at the Kansas State University Cancer Center.
+He first joined PureTech in October 2015 and served as PureTech's chief and served as Fureteen's Chief scientific officer from October 2016 through February 2023.
+Prior to joining PureTech, Dr. Bolen oversaw all aspects of research and development, or R&D, for Moderna, Inc. as president and chief scientific officer from July 2013 to October 2015.
+Previously, he was chief scientific officer and global head of oncology research at Millennium: oncology research at Millermann.
+The Takeda Oncology Company.
+Prior to joining Millennium in 1999, Dr. Bolen held senior positions at Hoechst Marion Roussel, Schering-Hoechst Marion Roussel, Scriering-Plough and Bristol-Myers Squibb.
+Dr. Bolen began his career at the National Institutes of Health, where he contributed to the discovery of a ne contributed to the discovery of a class of proteins known as tyrosine kinase oncogenes as key regulators of the immune system.
+Dr. Bolen received a B.S. in Microbiology Received a B.S.
+Ill Microbiology

+& Chemistry and a Ph.D. in

+Immunology from the University

+of Nebraska and conducted his

+postdoctoral training in Molecular

+Virology at the Kansas State

+University Cancer Center.